Old Serbia: Terminology

 Vuk Stefanović Karadžić referred to "Old Serbia" as a territory of the Serb people that was part of medieval Serbia prior to the Ottoman conquest.
 Milovan Radovanović claims that although the term was not attested until the 19th century it emerged in the colloquial speech of the Serb population who lived in territories of the Habsburg monarchy after the Great Migrations.

-The toponym first appeared in the public sphere during the 1860s, the time of the triumph of Vuk Karadžić's ideas.
+The toponym first appeared in the public sphere during the 1850s, the time of the triumph of Vuk Karadžić's ideas.
 Until then the Serbs imagined the borders of their country spreading northwest.
 These ideas are grounded in the late-19th-century Serbian nationalism and changed the goal of Serbia's territorial expansion from the west to the south and were important to Serbian nationalism during the Balkan Wars and the First World War.

 History

 In the early nineteenth century, Old Serbia as a concept was introduced by Vuk Karadžić in his ethnographic, geographic and historical publications.
 Karadžić defined Old Serbia as including the Morava-Vardar river valley.
-In particular, it comprised the Kriva Reka and Pčinja rivers, the area of the Bregalnica river, the northern zone of the river Vardar, and a section of the Morava river.
+In particular, it comprised the Kriva and Pčinja rivers, the area of the Bregalnica river, the northern zone of the river Vardar, and a section of the Morava river.
 For Karadžić, the Slavic inhabitants of Macedonia were Serbian, detached from its Serb past due to Ottoman rule and propaganda activities undertaken by the Bulgarian Orthodox Church.
 The term Old Serbia was used in literature and from the 1830s onward, its usage widened and denoted a particular area that was not part of the Principality of Serbia.

 After its appearance during the 1860s, the term denoted only Raška.
 Following the Serbian–Ottoman Wars (1876–1878), several authors began to represent the term Old Serbia as synonymous with the Ottoman Vilayet of Kosovo.
 From 1878 onward, the Serbian state started saying "Old Serbia" also included Kosovo.
 By 1912, the claims were narrowed to Kosovo only.
 The critical treatment of facts was damaged by the invocation of the past for the justification of present and future claims, and by the mixture of history and contemporary issues.
 The core myth of Serbian identity became the idea Kosovo was the cradle of the Serbian nation.
 Serbian rebels of the First Serbian Uprising and Second Serbian Uprising had no territorial ambitions over Kosovo.
 A plan made during that period to create a Slav-Serbian empire in the Serb-inhabited areas of the Ottoman Empire excluded Kosovo and Old Serbia.

 Serbian interest in the region of Macedonia was defined in a foreign policy program named Načertanije.
 It was a document whose author Ilija Garašanin, a Serb politician envisioned a Serbian state that included the Principality of Serbia and territories such as Bosnia, Herzegovina, Montenegro and Old Serbia.
 Garašanin in Načertanije was not clear about the southern confines of this larger state and neither was Kosovo nor Old Serbia mentioned directly.
 This program responded to the need to spread propaganda among Serbs within the Ottoman Empire.